 - 500 ml cold water

-- Turkey stock you made earlier or 500ml shop bought turkey stock
+- Turkey stock you made earlier (or 500ml/2 cups shop bought turkey stock)

 - 2 tablespoons flour